These Almond Dream Cookies are my new favorite cookie recipe!

 - 1 cup finely chopped slivered almonds

-- about 1/3 cup additional slivered almonds (not chopped)
+- ⅓ cup (more or less) additional slivered almonds (not chopped)

 - Preheat the oven to 350 degrees F. Line baking sheets with silpat mats or parchment paper.